HeathSun/HeathSun.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'>
 Hello there!
-I'm He (Shawn) Sun, an aspiring undergraduate in my second year pursuing a Bachelor of Science (Hons) in Computer Science with Artificial Intelligence at the University of Nottingham, I've achieved within the top 3% in a deep learning program at the University of Oxford during the summer of 2022.
+I'm He (Shawn) Sun,  a passionate undergraduate researcher and developer.
+I am currently in my second year of studying for a Bachelor of Science (Hons) in Computer Science with Artificial Intelligence at the University of Nottingham.
+Additionally, I scored top 3% in a deep learning program at the University of Oxford in 2022 summer.

 As the founder and CEO of FateAlgo Ltd, I've led the development of an AI-native application offering tarot reading and divination services, securing £90,000 in funding from the Li Dak Sum Innovation Foundation and acceptance into the 13th batch of ZhenFund's ZhenResidence (25 start-ups/year).